djedgar1018/IntelliTradeAI/README.md

 > **IntelliTradeAI: A Tri-Signal Fusion Framework for Explainable AI-Powered Financial Market Prediction**
 >
-> The paper demonstrates that the tri-signal fusion approach achieves 68.2% accuracy for cryptocurrency and 71.5% for stock predictions, representing a 5.4 percentage point improvement (8.6% relative) over standalone ML approaches.
+> The paper demonstrates validated prediction accuracy of 85.2% for stocks (108 assets, 91% >= 70%), 96.3% for ETFs (10 assets, 100% >= 70%), and 54.7% for cryptocurrencies (39 assets) - representing an overall 78.4% average accuracy across 157 tested assets.

 Paper files are available in `docs/`:
 - `IntelliTradeAI_IEEE_Paper.tex` - LaTeX source